-However, not all the high-performance or high-end headphones come with high impedance values.
+However, not all high-performance or high-end headphones come with high impedance values.
 With more people using smaller audio sources such as Mp3 players or smartphones, headphone manufacturers and designers have also adjusted.
 HiFiMAN’s HE400S (22 ohms) and Phillips X2/27 Fidelio (30 ohms) are great examples.

-In-ear headphones mostly come with lower headphone impedance values .and will work fine with most portable playback devices.
+In-ear headphones mostly come with lower headphone impedance values and will work fine with most portable playback devices.

 Generally, as a rule, I use a headphone amp for cans that are above 32 ohms.
 Any headphone below this value works just fine with or without an amp.

-Apart from the power requirements, impedance values another reason you would consider a dedicated headphone amp would be to improve the sound quality.
+Apart from the power requirements, impedance values are another reason you would consider a dedicated headphone amp would be to improve the sound quality.